Social-AI-Studio/Snowman-Application-Tasks-AY21-22/README.md

 ## Task 1: Automated Hate Speech Detection

 The sharp increase in online hate speeches has raised concerns globally as the spread of such toxic content and misbehavior have not only sowed discord among individuals or communities online but also resulted in violent hate crimes.
 Therefore, it is a pressing issue to detect and curb hate speech in online social media.
-In this task, you are required to detect hateful content in a publicly available Twitter dataset from the [notable work by Wazeem and Hovy (2016)](https://www.aclweb.org/anthology/N16-2013.pdf).
+In this task, you are required to detect hateful content in a publicly available Twitter dataset collected for the [notable work by Wazeem and Hovy (2016)](https://www.aclweb.org/anthology/N16-2013.pdf).

 You are given the following files in *dataset* folder: